What is a Stroke?

 Being physically active not only improves one’s overall endurance and strength, but research suggests the risk of a stroke can be reduced to a great extent.
 Start small; even doing some sitting and standing can help improve the overall coordination of the body, which gets affected due to a stroke (x).

 After having a stroke, it is very important to lower the levels of LDL.
-Research suggests that taking pomegranate after a stroke can help lower the levels of cholesterol significantly.
+Research suggests that taking pomegranate after one can help lower the levels of cholesterol significantly.

 There are also many other benefits of pomegranate, like decreasing inflammation, fighting cancer, lowering blood pressure, improving heart health and helping with osteoarthritis symptoms.
 It is advised to take 750 mg twice daily to achieve the benefits of pomegranate (x).

 The Bottom Line

 A stroke occurs when the brain’s constant supply of blood and oxygen is reduced, which causes the brain cells to die.
 Strokes can occur on the surface of the brain or deep within.

 The treatment of a stroke depends on the location of the stroke, the type of stroke and the overall health of the patient.
 The sooner one receives treatment, the higher the chance of recovery.